-All parties are reminded that all discovery responses shall be made with the understanding that the purpose of discovery is to elicit facts and to get to the truth.
+Counsel are reminded that all discovery responses shall be made in the spirit and with the understanding that the purpose of discovery is to elicit facts and to get to the truth.
 The Colorado Rules of Civil Procedure are directed toward securing a just, speedy, and inexpensive determination of every action.
-C.R.C.P.
-1. The discovery process shall not be employed to hinder or obstruct these goals nor to harass, unduly delay, or needlessly increase the cost of litigation.
+The discovery process shall not be employed to hinder or obstruct these goals nor to harass, unduly delay, or needlessly increase the cost of litigation.
 The parties are reminded of the Rules' requirement for proportionality and at any relevant time the parties should be able to discuss with the Court how Rules' proportionality requirements are satisfied.
-All discovery shall be conducted pursuant to the Colorado Rules of Civil Procedure.